Animal & Veterinary

 For facility reinspection fees, FDA will invoice the responsible party for each domestic facility and the United States Agent for each foreign facility for the direct hours, including travel, spent to perform the reinspection at the appropriate hourly rate.
 For recall order fees, FDA will invoice the responsible party for each domestic facility or an importer who does not comply with a recall order under sections 423 or 412 of the Act for the hours spent to cover food recall activities associated with such order.
 For importer reinspection fees, FDA will invoice the importer for the direct hours spent to perform the reinspection including travel.
 Detailed payment information will be included in the invoice.

 The following are among FDA’s key new import authorities and mandates.
+FDA is extending the comment period on the Foreign Supplier Verification Programs for Importers of Food for Humans and Animals and the Accreditation of Third-Party Auditors/Certification Bodies to Conduct Food Safety Audits and to Issue Certifications proposed rules until January 27, 2014.
 Specific implementation dates specified in the law are noted in parentheses:

 - Importer accountability: For the first time, importers have an explicit responsibility to verify that their foreign suppliers have adequate preventive controls in place to ensure that the food they produce is safe.
 (Final regulation and guidance due 1 year following enactment)